JamesLinus/generic-recognizer/README.md

    The first time `*1` appears in a production rule a label is generated and outputted and this same label will be outputted wherever `*1` is encountered again in the _same_ rule.
 Something similar happens for `*2`.
+ - `+` to increase the indentation level.
+ - `-` to decrease the indentation level.

+The default indentation level is zero.
+An indentation level of zero or below means the lines are outputted with no indentation.
+Each indentation level represents 4 space characters.

 The following example uses the label generation capabilities: